Join The Lab

 Undergraduate students have a range of options to get involved in my lab and our projects.
 If you see your future in plant sciences, you should consider Bio481 offered by the Department of Biology.
 Project are usually done during the fall/winter term.
 For summer students, NSERC offers the NSERC Undergraduate Student Research Awards program and UTM offers the Reseach Opportunity Program (ROP).
 We also have students involved in our lab through the Work-Study program.

-1 Postdoc and 3 Phd/MSc positions studying structure and function of trees and using drone-based remote sensing
+1 Postdoc position and Phd/MSc positions studying structure and function of trees and using drone-based remote sensing

-The FastPheno project is soliciting applications for 1 postdoctoral and 3 fully funded grad student positions.
+The Ensminger Lab is soliciting applications for 1 postdoctoral and fully funded grad student positions.
 This project will combine the next generation of high-throughput drone-based phenotyping platforms, plant ecophysiological and genomics approaches to understand forest dynamics and tree resilience to climate change impacts.
 The positions are part of a large project with researchers from the University of Toronto and Natural Resources Canada.

 We are looking to hire a postdoc and grad students with complimentary skills and interests.
 Successful applicants will work in Toronto in an interdisciplinary team of researchers of the four participating organizations in a highly collaborative environment.
 If you have a background or interest in one or several of the following areas, you should send us your application: Plant biology, ecophysiology and ecology of trees, remote sensing, tree genetics and genomics, data sciences, bioinformatics, and statistical modeling.